sjinks/php-stribog/README.md

 These hashes can be used with any function from PHP `hash` extension.

 The implementation of the hash function (`gost3411-2012-*.c`) is based on the implementation by [Alexey Degtyarev](https://www.streebog.net/en/), see `LICENSE.gost`.
+The changes made to Alexey's code:
-However, the MMX implementation was almost completely rewritten.
+  * the MMX implementation was almost completely rewritten in order not to use SSE instructions;
+  * the generic implementation was optimized by removing unnecessary `memcpy` calls;
+  * inline functions instead of macros;
+  * the implementation (generic/MMX/SSE) is chosen at runtime depending on CPU capabilities (GCC 4.6 or newer is required for that).

 ## Installing/Configuring